Club History

 Team Photo September 2023/24

-After a disastrous start to this 2023/24 season, with seven loses in the first seven games, manager Lee Spalding and his assistant Charlie Griffin resigned from their positions on September 2nd, after the last defeat against Cribbs in the FA Cup, and the search began for a new management team.
-This was achieved on September 20th when former Marine player and current Gloucester City coach Stuart Fleetwood was appointed as Head Coach at Swindon Supermarine FC with former Shortwood United manager Dan Gillespie as assistant manager.
+After a disastrous start to this 2023/24 season, with seven loses in the first seven games.
+Manager Lee Spalding and his assistant Charlie Griffin resigned from their positions after the seventh defeat against Cribbs in the FA Cup on September 2nd 2023, and the search began for a new management team.